 - 2010: RTD FasTracks Environmental Evaluation was completed, identifying the benefits and effects of implementing transit on BNSF Railway right-of-way.

-- 2012: Construction of the first 6.2-mile electrified segment between Union and Westminster stations began as part of the Eagle P3 project set to open in 2016; it will operate as the B Line upon completion.
+- 2012: Construction of the first 6.2-mile electrified segment between Union and Westminster stations began as part of the Eagle P3 project set to open in 2016.

 - 2015-2016: RTD FasTracks earmarked $17 million to build the first phase of the end-of-line station in Longmont under a construction-ready plan; RTD will use the station for bus transfers then upgrade to a rail/bus facility after it completes the B Line Rail.
 Construction of the station will begin in 2015 and end in 2016.